Subhuti/AirTrack-Lite/README.md

-# ⚠️ AirTrack-Lite is a limited, public demonstration build.
+# ⚠️ AirTrack Lite is a publicly visible demonstration build.

-This repository does NOT represent the full AirTrack system.
+It is NOT open-source.

-Client deployments use private repositories.
+The full AirTrack system is distributed via private repositories to licensed clients only.

 # AirTrack 0.9.0 "Orville"